 - Must meet the requirements of the Graduate School.

-- Must submit application to the Department of Psychology, a statement of intent for admission to the Psychology Graduate Program and a copy of your vitae.
+- Must apply online through EWU Graduate Programs http://www.ewu.edu/grad/graduate-programs and submit a statement of intent for admission to the Psychology department along with a copy of your vitae.

 - Must send three letters of recommendation to the Department of Psychology from academic sources.